Discover the best ways to get from Lima to Machu Picchu in 2019. Public bus, hop-on hop-off bus, train or plane. We have all of the info!

-Cruz del Sur are the most popular PUBLIC bus company in Peru and have a good safety record.
+Cruz del Sur are the second best bus company in Peru and have a good safety record.
 Their buses are excellent with bed like seats on many of their buses.
 However, before deciding whether to book with them, take the following into account:

-Booking on their website is quite straightforward, and whilst they have don’t have excellent TripAdvisor reviews (79%), they are still definitely the number 1 public bus option in Peru.
+Booking on their website is quite straightforward, and whilst they have don’t have excellent TripAdvisor reviews (79%), they are still definitely one of the best bus options in Peru.

 There are a few airlines that offer the Lima to Cusco flight option, but the best, by far, is LATAM.
-Peruvian Airlines and Star Peru are local airlines that operate routes Lima to Cusco however they are known to cancel/delay flights a lot when there is bad weather as their planes are not equipped for these conditions.
+Peruvian Airlines and Star Peru are local airlines that operate routes Lima to Cusco however they are known to cancel/delay flights due to bad weather as their planes are not equipped for these conditions.

 If you are nervous about flying, then it may be best to avoid Lima to Cusco by plane.
 As the flight has to cross over the Andes Mountains, and then land into Cusco which is over 10,000ft above sea level, turbulence is very common.
 This mixed with Cusco’s rain and stormy weather, makes for some nervous moments, although Latam’s safety record is absolutely excellent.